benoitc/gunicorn/CONTRIBUTING.md

 API change is a change to the API specification.
 A philosophy change is a change to the relevant documentation.
 And so on.

-All decisions affecting refuge, big and small, follow the same 3 steps:
+All decisions affecting gunicorn, big and small, follow the same 3 steps:

 * Step 1: Open a pull request.
 Anyone can do this.